corda/corda/docs/source/cordapp-upgradeability.rst

 Corda Enterprise concerns
 -------------------------

-- CorDapps compiled with the OS version of Corda 4.0 will execute without change on Enterprise Corda 4.0 The reverse is not guaranteed.
-Whilst the Public API's are currently identical, R3 may introduce Enterprise-specific Public API's for advanced CorDapp functionality, therefore invalidating the ability to execute on Open Source nodes.
+- CorDapps compiled with the OS version of Corda 4.0 will execute without change on Enterprise Corda 4.0.
+  The reverse is not guaranteed.
+Whilst the Public APIs are currently identical, R3 may introduce Enterprise-specific Public APIs for advanced CorDapp functionality, therefore invalidating the ability to execute on Open Source nodes.
   Wire-compatibility and ABI stability is maintained.